Death Classification: Line of Duty Death

 Tragically Patrolmen William P. Fahey and Richard James O’Brien were shot and killed as they returned from Patrolman James Edward Doyle’s funeral who had been killed four days earlier.
 Patrolmen Richard James O’Brien and William Fahey were not regular partners.
 O’Brien’s regular partner was off sick and Fahey’s was filling in on a desk job for a furloughed policeman.

-Officer O'Brien was waked at Blake-Lamb Funeral Home located at 3737 West 79th Street and his funeral mass was held at St. Denis Catholic Church located at 8301 South St. Louis Avenue.
+Officer O’Brien was waked at Blake-Lamb Funeral Home located at 3737 West 79th Street.
+His funeral mass was held at St. Denis Catholic Church located at 8301 South St. Louis Avenue.
 He was laid to rest on February 12, 1982 in Holy Sepulchre Cemetery, 6001 West 111th Street, Alsip, Illinois.
 His grave is located in Grave 5, Lot 4, Block 20, Section 19.